Accommodare ad Hominem

 grasnek ontmoet koe.jpg

-We all long for that little hut on the moor, for living on a farm and being self-sufficient.
-A simpler existence through which we can appreciate the small things in a world that becomes more and more complex and dependent on others.
-But as soon as we take those first steps to that life, we will find out that it is a little disappointing.
-The strawberries on our window sill in the kitchen that do not grow, the unsprayed lettuce being eaten by snails.
-We do not know and do not understand the natural world anymore, or were we never part of it anyway?
+We all yearn for that small cabin on the moor, for life on a farm, living self-sufficiently.
+A simpler existence where we can appreciate the small things in a world that grows increasingly complex and reliant on others.
+But as soon as we take those first steps toward this life, we quickly discover it’s not as fulfilling as we imagined.
+The strawberries on the windowsill that fail to grow, the unsprayed lettuce devoured by snails.
+We no longer understand or truly know the natural world.

 zwangerschapsgras.jpg